 If overnight care is required the hourly rate is typically more, as it is for bank holidays, so it is prudent to consider the cost of care over a longer period, for example the cost over a year.
 Overnight care will start at £100 – £120 per night.

-Live-in care is when a professional carer comes and lives with you in your home to provide you with around the clock care, companionship and support so you can live a better quality of life, in the comfort and familiarity of your own home.
+Live-in care is when a professional carer comes and lives with you in your home to provide you with round-the-clock care, companionship and support so that you can live a better quality of life.

-According to a survey conducted by the Live-in care hub, 97% of us given the choice would prefer to carry on living at home.
-Live-in care enables you to get the care and support you need without leaving your much-loved home and is focused on helping you maintain independence, choice, dignity and to live a purposeful and meaningful life.
-All of which are vital to health and happiness.
+According to a survey conducted by the Live-in Care Hub, 97% of us would prefer to carry on living at home.
+Live-in care enables you to get the care and support you need without leaving your much-loved home.
+The focus of live-in care is on helping you live a purposeful and meaningful life, whilst maintaining independence, dignity and choice.

 Benefits of live-in care

-- A uniquely developed, highly personalised plan of care designed to meet your care needs whilst addressing how you wish to live your life - none of the rigid timetables or set routines experienced in a care home.
+A uniquely developed, highly-personalised plan of care designed to meet your care needs whilst addressing how you wish to live your life; with none of the rigid timetables or set routines experienced in a care home.

-- Specialist and complex care provided by highly trained carers delivered in the comfort of your own home.
+Specialist and complex care are provided by highly-trained carers and delivered in the comfort of your own home.
 Familiar surroundings and routines are paramount in helping those living with specialist conditions, like dementia or Parkinson’s.

-- With live-in care you can keep your pet and the carer will support looking after it, and if you have a dog will be happy to walk it for you.
+With live-in care, you can keep your pet and the carer will support looking after it.
+If you have a dog, they will be happy to walk it for you.

-- Considerable and proven benefits to overall health and wellbeing, with much needed peace of mind and reassurance for
+Considerable and proven benefits to overall health and well-being, with much-needed peace of mind and reassurance for family members.

-- Those who require couples care can stay together as a loving couple, whilst receiving individual care plans.
-Couples may be split up to be cared for in different areas of a care home.
+Those who require couples care can stay together as a loving couple, whilst receiving individual care plans.
+In a care home, couples may be split up to be cared for in different areas of the home.

 Limitations of live-in care

-- Like with anything new there will be a period of adjustment when the carer comes to your home.
-A good quality company will ensure you are matched with a carer who not only has the skills to provide you with the care you need, but with one who shares common interests so you feel as comfortable as possible with the new addition to your home.
+Like with anything new, there will be a period of adjustment when the carer comes to your home.
+A good quality company will ensure you are matched with a carer who not only has the skills to provide you with the care you need but who shares common interests, so you feel as comfortable as possible with the new addition to your home.